Working at MED-ACT

-Each ambulance is led by an officer, either a lieutenant or a paramedic.
+Each ambulance is led by an officer.
 The officer provides medical leadership and guidance for all personnel who are part of the on-scene EMS team.
 The team confers with each other about decisions to be made, but the officer has the final accountability and bears primary responsibility for any actions taken by the EMS crew.

 Most ambulances are led by an EMS Lieutenant, responsible for supervising the EMS team.
 Lieutenants also serve as preceptors for paramedic students as needed.
-Each shift has three EMS Captains who are responsible for training newly hired paramedics and are qualified to work as replacements for EMS Battalion Chiefs as needed.
-Captains supervise additional paramedics that they may not work with on a daily basis.
+Each shift has three EMS Captains who are responsible for training newly hired clinicians and are qualified to work as replacements for EMS Battalion Chiefs as needed.
+Captains supervise additional clinicians that they may not work with on a daily basis.

 The shift is then led by two EMS Battalion Chiefs who are assigned to lead the North and South Battalions across all three shifts.
-Three Education Captains inside the Education Division support the shirts and coordinate training for the shift.
+Three Education Captains inside the Education Division support the shifts and coordinate training for each shift.

-Becoming a paramedic can be a rewarding career as you are responsible for providing care to the sick and injured.
-A paramedic provides both basic and advanced life support, including the administration of medications, advanced airway management, and cardiac monitoring.
+Becoming an EMT or Paramedic can be a rewarding career as you are responsible for providing care to the sick and injured.

-Requirements may vary from state to state, but generally, the eligibility requirements for most paramedic schools/programs are as follows:
+Requirements may vary from state to state, but generally, the eligibility requirements for most EMS programs are as follows: